-If students are fifteen minutes late for a testing appointment without cancelling it themselves, the appointment may be cancelled by a staff member and marked as a no-show.
-After a second no-show, the student account will be disabled and future testing appointments will be cancelled.
+If students are fifteen minutes late for a testing appointment without cancelling it, the appointment may be cancelled by a staff member and marked as a no-show.
+After a second no-show, the student account will be disabled, and the student will not be able to make new appointments themselves.
 Students must speak with the Academic Testing supervisor to reactivate a disabled account.
 No-shows do not carry over to the next semester.

-Students may arrive up to ten minutes early to allow for check-in time and potential of waiting in line.
+Students may arrive up to ten minutes early to allow for the check-in process.
 Please do not arrive earlier than ten minutes before your appointment to avoid overcrowding.
 Students must complete and submit tests during their designated appointment time without exception.